 In 2002, Officer Brusseau was selected to handle a second police dog.
 Corporal Miller and Officer Brusseau chose another German Shepherd named Kilo.
 Kilo was born in 2001 and imported from Germany.
 He was commissioned on April 8, 2003.
 Throughout his career, Kilo had a total of 235 applications, 69 apprehensions, 92 building searches, 46 demonstrations, 38 evidence finds, and 61 narcotics finds.
 K-9 Kilo was a dual purpose dog and served for ten years with the Port Angeles Police Department, before being retired in 2013.

 After an extensive nation-wide search, the Police Department welcomed K-9 Jäg to the Department in 2008.
-K-9 Officer Jäg is a Belgian Malinois who was imported from Germany.
+K-9 Officer Jäg was a Belgian Malinois who was imported from Germany.
 He was a "green" dog when he arrived at the department, but he did have some fundamental obedience skills.
 Jäg successfully completed our training academy, state certification, and received his letter of accreditation from the Washington State Police Canine Association.
-Jäg is now working the streets as a patrol dog, and is handled by Corporal Kevin Miller.
+Jäg was working the streets as a patrol dog for a number of years and was handled by Corporal Kevin Miller.

 The Port Angeles Police Department extends its gratitude to British Petroleum.
 BP's generosity funded the purchase and training of Jäg.
 Because of BP, the safety of our officers and citizens will be enhanced for years to come.

-K-9 Bogey, a German Shepherd, joined the Department in 2013.
+K-9 Bogey was a German Shepherd who joined the Department in 2013.
 Called "Bogey" because of his speed and dark coloring, he was imported from the Netherlands in September of 2012.
 Port Angeles Police Department K-9 hosted a Basic K-9 academy (400 hours), to train Officer DeGand and Bogey.
 Within a month of going operational, K-9 Bogey and Officer DeGand had made three apprehensions of suspects.

-Officer DeGand has been with the Port Angeles Police Department since January 2011.
+Officer DeGand had been with the Port Angeles Police Department since January 2011.
 He previously served as a deputy with the King County Sheriff's Office.